ben-grande/qusal/README.md

 **Warning**: Not ready for production, development only.
 Breaking changes can and will be introduced in the meantime.
 You've been warned.

+**Most urgent matter**: We need your help, the project doesn't have a dedicated hardware.
+The machine available for this project is not fully dedicated to Qusal and is not very strong (i5 CPU, 16GB RAM, 256GB SATA SSD).
+With less tests, everything is slower, upgrading formulas on template updates, testing pull requests, creating new formulas.
+By contributing to this matter, every user can get better and well-tested software much faster.
+If there is enough tests for the project to be considered stable, the project can be leveled to production level and not development only.

 ## Table of Contents

 *   [Description](#description)